 An important part of any organization’s brand is protecting its reputation.
 Unfortunately, in today’s digital world, there are many external threats that attack companies through online abuse and targeted harassment directed towards their people.
 Areto Labs is solving that problem with its cybersecurity software that helps organizations address threats and protect their team members from online hostility.

-Through the AI-powered platform, their technology detects online abuse, which is often targeted towards spokespeople, ambassadors, and other public-facing team members, unfortunately affecting marginalized individuals on a much higher level.
-Co-founders Lana and Kasey originally conceived the idea for Areto Labs after seeing how online toxicity was causing women in politics to consistently decline running for office because of the online hostility that they received.
+Through its AI-powered platform, technology detects online abuse, which often targets spokespeople, ambassadors and other public-facing team members, unfortunately affecting marginalized individuals on a much higher level.
+Co-founders Lana Cuthbertson and Kasey Machin conceived the idea for Areto Labs after seeing how online toxicity was causing women in politics to consistently decline running for office.
 Their idea has broadened to other industries, in particular the sports world where athletes and public figures face high stakes when there isn’t a safe online environment for them to engage with the public.